 “The Black Panther Party was forced to draw a line of demarcation.
 We are for all of those who are for the promotion of the interests of the black have-nots, which represents about 98% of blacks here in America.
 We’re not controlled by the white mother country radicals nor are we controlled by the black bourgeois.
 We have a mind of our own and if the black bourgeoisie cannot align itself with our complete program, then the black bourgeoisie sets itself up as or enemy.
 And they will be attacked and treated as such.”

-Newton received a bachelor’s degree from University of California, Santa Cruz in 1974.
+Newton received a bachelor’s degree from the University of California, Santa Cruz in 1974.
 In 1978, while in prison, Newton met evolutionary biologist Robert Trivers after Newton applied to do a reading course with Trivers as part of a graduate degree in History of Consciousness at the University of California, Santa Cruz.

 Newton earned a Ph.D. in social philosophy at the University of California, Santa Cruz in 1980.
 His doctoral dissertation entitled War Against the Panthers: A Study of Repression in America “analyzes certain features of the Party and incidents that are significant in its development.”
-Among which are how the United States federal government responded to the BPP; in addition to the assassinations of Fred Hampton, Bunchy Carter, and John Huggins.
+Among these are how the United States federal government responded to the BPP, in addition to the assassinations of Fred Hampton, Bunchy Carter, and John Huggins.
 Sources for the material used to support the dissertation include two federal civil rights lawsuits.
 One suit was against the FBI and other government officials, while the other was initially against the City of Chicago.

 In his final years, however, he suffered from significant drug/alcohol problems and faced more prison time for weapons possession, financial misappropriations, and parole violations.
 The once famous revolutionary died on August 22, 1989, in Oakland, California, after being shot dead on the street.